Koromix/rygel/web/koffi.dev/pages/output.md

 console.log(vec2); // { x: 1, y: 2, z: 3 }
 ```

-See [reading variables](memory#read-c-values) for more information about the read function.
+See [decoding variables](variables#decode-to-js-values) for more information about the decode function.

 ## Stable pointers

+*New in Koffi 2.8*

 In some cases, the native code may need to change the output buffer at a later time, maybe during a later call or from another thread.

 In this case, it is **not safe to use buffers or typed arrays**!

 However, you can use `koffi.alloc(type, len)` to allocate memory and get a pointer that won't move, and can be safely used at any time by the native code.
-Use [koffi.read()](memory#read-c-values) to read data from the pointer when needed.
+Use [koffi.decode()](variables#decode-to-js-values) to read data from the pointer when needed.

 The example below sets up some memory to be used as an output buffer where a concatenation function appends a string on each call.